funvill/funvill.github.io/_posts/2009-10-19-disarm-the-bomb.md

 ---
-title: Disarm The Bomb
+title: "Disarm The Bomb"
 date: 2009-10-19 13:28:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: disarm-the-bomb

 ---

 Disarm The Bomb is a drinking game.

 <strong>What you will need</strong>